lemiskutswa/Javascript-Udemy-Course/README.md

 Even when you specify that an input type in javascript should be a string, it executes them as integers.
 So when you have a calculator, for example, it will concatenate(for addition) numbers and output them as strings instead of converting the number to an actual number for a mathematical addition operation.

 This is where parseInt() comes in.
-It converts the number initially executed as a string to a number for a mathematical operation.
+It converts the number initially executed as a string to a number for a mathematical operation.You can also use a plus (+) instead of parseInt/parseFloat.

+{NOTE}: The plus operator is the only one that supports string concatenation on JS.

+Thankfully, JavaScript is pretty smart and therefore is actually able to handle this code:

+3 * '3' => 9

+Please note: It yields the number (!)
+9, NOT a string '9'!

+Similarly, these operations also all work:

+3 - '3' => 0

+3 / '3' => 1

+Just 3 + '3' yields '33' because here JavaScript uses the "I can combine text" mode of the + operator and generates a string instead of a number.